vboyev-MSFT/defender-docs/unified-secops-platform/overview-unified-security.md

 ## Reduce threat detection and response times

 Standard cybersecurity metrics focus on the time to detect (TTD) and time to respond (TTR).
 Time to detect (TTD) measures how long it takes security teams to discover an incident.
 Time to respond (TTR) measures the amount of time it takes to respond after a threat is detected.
-The shorter the TTD and TTR, the more effective your detection, and response strategy is.
+The shorter the TTD and TTR, the more effective your detection and response strategy is.

 Microsoft's unified SecOps platform correlates millions of signals from Defender products, Microsoft Sentinel, Microsoft security research, and threat intelligence to identify attacks in progress.
 It initiates automatic attack disruption to automatically contain attacks, limiting lateral movement early and reducing attack impact.
 Automatic attack disruption helps to reduce costs associated with loss of productivity, provide control to the SecOps team control to investigate and remediate compromised assets.